loft-demos/vcluster-platform-demo-app-template/scripts/README.md

 ## `build-push-forgejo-image.sh`

 Builds a Dockerfile and pushes it to the Forgejo container registry.
-The default path is still the demo app image from `src/Dockerfile`, but the `vind` bootstrap also reuses this helper to publish the Forgejo runner job image from `vind-demo-cluster/forgejo-runner/job-image/`.
+The default path is the demo app image from `src/Dockerfile`.

 Example: